wavefrontHQ/docs/pages/doc/sending_log_data.md

 ### Configuring the Wavefront Proxy to Listen for Log Data

-In your Wavefront Proxy [configuration file](proxy_configuration), add these new entries:
+In your Wavefront proxy [configuration file](proxy_configuration), add these new entries:

 ```conf
 filebeatPort=5044